 What is a French Dip Sandwich?

 French dip sandwiches are made with tender shaved beef piled onto a French roll, topped with melted cheese (sometimes) and served with a rich broth, or au jus, for dipping.
 It’s absolutely delightful.
 BUT, because beef is so expensive these days, these vegetarian French dip sandwiches made with portobello mushrooms are a really tasty alternative.
-You won’t belive how delicious this broth is!
+You won’t believe how delicious this broth is!

 And what recipe had me drooling at my computer screen and ultimately inspired the vegetarian version?
 These Slow Cooker French Dip Sandwiches from Carlsbad Cravings.